pypi/warehouse/docs/blog/posts/2023-05-09-announcing-pypi-safety-and-security-engr-role.md

   - hiring
 ---

+We are pleased to announce
+Amazon Web Services (AWS)
-We are pleased to announce AWS as the inaugural Security Sponsor for PyPI, investing $144,000 over one year to fund key enhancements to PyPI infrastructure and operations, including the creation of a new “PyPI Safety & Security Engineer” role.
+as the inaugural Security Sponsor for PyPI, investing $144,000 over one year to fund key enhancements to PyPI infrastructure and operations, including the creation of a new “PyPI Safety & Security Engineer” role.